-One of my earliest memories, at the age of three, was with my Granddad in his amazing garden, with the blue shed (behind him).
-In the blue shed he made things one of which he gave to me.
+One of my earliest memories, at the age of three, was with my Granddad in his amazing garden.
+He also had a blue work shed (behind him), and he would put me on his knee and show me the things he was making.
+In the blue shed, he made lots of different things one of which he gave to me.
 It was a looking glass.
-A magnifying lens he had placed between wood.
-I was able to hold it and go into the garden looking at the wonderful designs of nature, magnified.
+A magnifying lens he had mounted between a square piece of wood.
+I remember going into his garden looking at the wonderful designs of nature, magnified.
 I was entranced by my discoveries in this circular lens.
 I wasn’t seeing the whole of things but a circular field of color, light and texture.
 Things would come in and out of focus, appear and disappear, as I moved throughout the garden.
 Little did I know the impact of this small gift.
-I remember distinctly, at the age of eight, using crayons, colored pencils and markers, on paper and in coloring books, experimenting for hours.
-Silently at work and listening to nature, a friend sat down next to me at the picnic table, outside.
+Flash forward, I remember distinctly, at the age of eight, using crayons, colored pencils and markers, on paper and in coloring books, experimenting for hours @ a time, day on end.
+Silently coloring outside and listening to nature, a friend sat down next to me at the picnic table.
 She broke my silence with a question, "What do you want to be when you grow up?".
 Without skipping a beat, or looking up from the dazzling colors I was blending, mixing and layering, I said,

 “I want to be an artist”.

 Flash forward.
-I earned a B.F.A. in Drawing and Painting and an M.S. in Art Education, continued to paint, still something was missing.
+I earned a B.F.A. in Drawing and Painting and an M.S. in Art Education, still something was missing.
 I started experimenting with technology; layering, painting / drawing, mixing imagery, blending work from the past and present.
 I found that I could combine analog and digital techniques.
-I started thinking about venues in which people could see the work and purchase a giclee print.
+I started thinking about venues in which people could see the work and purchase my creations.

 GMV PRINTWORK was born.

 My store is representative of work I am currently producing.
 Created digitally these abstractions are firmly rooted in the real world.
 Through imaginative picture making and image of thought these images appear / appeal to one's psyche and personal sense of beauty.
 They are, what I call, "simulated-collage paintings".
-I work from intuition yet with intention.
-Digital art, contemporary conceptualism, nature, new media, mixed-media, figurative, are descriptors of the work.
+I work from intuition, with intention.
+Digital art, contemporary conceptual ism, abstract nature, new media, mixed-media are all further descriptors of the work.